Cana is the New Eden

 Another theme that arises from this Gospel and the liturgy is the theme of transformation.

-All of us Great Lent is a journey and like the water being transformed into wine we are called to transformation and repentance this Great Lent.
+Great Lent is a journey and like the water being transformed into wine we are called to transformation and repentance this Great Lent.

 Wine in is a symbol of Jewish Torah.
 At the Wedding of Cana we see that the Jewish law is not going to be sufficient for the guests.
 Jesus came to transform the law and eventually he will pour out his own blood to transform us.